 Julie is a Senior Associate in the Family team.

-When relationships break down, Julie helps people to find the best solution whether this is an interim arrangement, formal separation, divorce of dissolution of a civil partnership.
+When relationships break down, she helps people to find the best solution whether this is an interim arrangement, formal separation, divorce or dissolution of a same sex civil partnership.
 She often acts for high-net-worth individuals and families providing advice on complex financial remedies including negotiating financial settlements involving pension sharing or offsetting, capitalising maintenance payments into a lump sum to achieve a clean break, and dealing with complex trust arrangements.
 She is a Resolution Accredited Specialist in the areas of pensions and complex financial remedies

 In addition, Julie advises parents and grandparents in regard to children, such as living arrangements, time together and delicate issues such as abuse or parental alienation.

 Julie works with families, the professional community, mid-wealth and high-net worth individuals.

 Recent examples of how Julie has supported clients include:

 - protecting a significant family trust, by showing that over £30 million in assets were not matrimonial and therefore outside the scope of the divorce settlement, and ensuring that 50 per cent of the settlement would be repaid to the trust on the death of the former spouse;

 - securing a clean break divorce for a client who relied on income from a family trust, by negotiating a capital sum when the spouse had been seeking income for life;